 The FHA is most concerned with issues that affect the safety and livability of the property.
 So if anything major happens that could affect the safety or health of an occupant, the appraisal is failed and the issues need to be rectified before the mortgage can close.
-This could be anything from exposed for boards to missing handrails to chipping paint in a house built before January 1, 1979.
+This could be anything from exposed floorboards, missing handrails to chipping paint in a house built before January 1, 1979.

 An FHA home appraisal is paid for by the buyer.
 It’s not something you can shop for because your lender orders the appraisal through an independent third-party appraisal management company.

 The cost of an appraisal can either be paid for as part of your deposit with a lender or your closing costs, but the fee is typically in the range of $600 – $2,000.

-The time to close on a house varies.
+The time it takes to close on a house varies.
 Refinances tend to close faster than purchases because sometimes you don’t need an appraisal and there’s not the same level of title work.
 Depending on the type of loan you’re applying for, there can be more or less documentation involved.